 Oliver is interested in combining a broad range of analytical techniques to study palaeodiet but particularly stable isotope analysis of human bone and organic residue analysis of food remains on ceramics.

-His research has focused on the analysis of materials from key prehistoric sites in Central and Eastern Europe and along the North East Atlantic, Baltic and Mediterranean coastlines.
+His research has focused on the analysis of materials from key prehistoric sites in the UK, Central and Eastern Europe and along the Atlantic, Baltic and Mediterranean coastlines.

 Oliver is also interested in Roman diet and particularly the issue of marine consumption.

 Oliver has an interest in the earliest use of pottery from North America, Eastern Baltic, Siberia, Russian Far East and Japan.